CanLi1/CanLi1.github.io/_pages/research.md

  meaningful ways.
 To develop capabilities for solving these problems, we aim to advance the field of mathematical optimization and machine learning.
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/energy.png){: style="width:95%; float: center; margin: 10px"}

-**Data-driven optimization under uncertainty**
+**Data-driven optimization under uncertainty** Uncertainties are prevalent in real-world decision-making processes due to changing conditions, long-term forecasts, inaccurate measurements, or lack of information.
+For example, uncertainties in supply chain management can arise from future customer demands, potential network disruptions, or even the spread of a pandemic.
+Failing to consider uncertainties in the decision-making process may lead to suboptimal or even infeasible solutions.
+Despite the prevalence of uncertainties involved in process systems, very few uncertainty-aware decision support tools have been used in practice.
+To address this challenge, we have been developing algorithms and software for a mathematical framework called <a, href="https://en.wikipedia.org/wiki/Stochastic_programming"target="_blank">"stochastic programming"</a>, which optimizes the expected objective, such as expected cost, over all the possible realizations of the uncertainties.
+We are especially interested in problems under the uncertainty of rare events, such as extreme weather including wild fire, hurricanes, and snowstorms, that cause supply chain disruption or power systems blackout.
+The aim is to design reliable and economic supply chain and energy infrastructure using these mathematical frameworks.
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/extremeweather.png){: style="width:50%; float: center; margin: 10px"}

 **Machine learning for discrete and global optimization**

 **Multi-scale models and algorithms**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/multiscale.png){: style="width:60%; float: center; margin: 10px"}

 **Parallel computing and advanced computational architecture**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/hardware.png){: style="width:50%; float: center; margin: 10px"}
 ### ... and more.